valkosch/securiteam.blog/content/projects/index.en.md

 During the second semester, I took on the task of creating a website, for which I tried to use the latest technologies to achieve the highest quality result.
 Therefore, I used the Next.js framework with the app router.
 The purpose of the site was advertising, contact, and presentation.
 Since I did everything, I was able to improve both frontend and backend skills during the work.
 The site required a Node.js runtime environment on the server, setting up a firewall, configuring an Nginx proxy, and writing an API for the form part of the website.
 Overall, I think I learned a lot during its creation, while meeting my client's expectations and not failing university :).

 My client's feedback as a reference:
+>"Our company, Liftech Group Ltd, sought assistance for creating our website, and this is how we found Valentin Kurcz.
+Throughout our several months of collaboration, we got to know a fantastic young man in him.
+From the very first moment, he approached the work with complete dedication.
+He studied the structure and operation of the company, then carried out the task he undertook with maximum professional knowledge, thoroughness, and creativity.
+He was always available and fulfilled all our requests very quickly.
+We are completely satisfied with the end result, and we hope to maintain our professional cooperation with Valentin in the future." - Attila Lábas

 The site: [liftech.hu](https://www.liftech.hu)